Is it paranoid to think your Wi-Fi owner is monitoring what you do online? Maybe.

 Deleting the browsing history on your device does just that and nothing more.
 Wi-Fi routers log your activity the moment your device sends the request, which means you’ve still left a paper trail.
 Here’s how you can cover your tracks.

 How to Clear the History on a Router

 - Type in your router’s IP address and hit Enter.
 Most routers default to either 192.168.0.1 or 192.168.1.1.
 If this doesn’t work, check the back of the router – it should be listed on the device.

 - Login with your router’s username and password.
 If you haven’t updated your logins, you can find the default credentials on your router.
 Typically it’s one of these combinations: admin / password, admin / 1234, admin / admin, or root / root.

 - Click Status or Advanced in the navigation menu

 - Click Clear Log

-Remember, only the network admin can clear the logs.
-If that isn’t you, you’ll need another workaround.
-Stick around… We’ve got you covered.
+Remember, only network admins can clear router logs, so if you don’t have authorization – or access to the router itself – you’ll need a workaround.
+Stick around.
+We’ve got you covered.

 How Do I Hide My Browsing History from Wi-Fi Owners?